jackblatch/techwithprivacy/content.md

 ### Email
 - Sending messages with PGP encryption works but know that it only takes one side to break it and then it's over completely.
 Opt for using encrypted messengers like Signal if possible.
 	- Network effect is very real with communication channels and Signal seems to be the closest mainstream option right now.
-It does require your phone number, so an alternative would be Session but that seems to be less established / hard onboarding experience.
+It does require your phone number, so an alternative would be Session but that seems to be less established / harder onboarding experience.
 Going with the mind set that most people don't use tech for technology's sake, Signal is probably a better bet here that sparks a nice middle ground.

 #### Email providers
 Email is inherently not private, so take the end-to-end encryption feature with a grain of salt (since it only works within the same provider).